-Economic Vitality 10 points possible Targets transportation investments aimed at the development of a multi-modal system that enhances accessibility and connections among regional activity centers.
-Does the project provide access within or between two or more regional/local activity centers?
-What is the forecasted 2045 employment density within a 0.5 mile buffer of the project?
-Is the project located on the FGTS?
-Points scaled based on FGTS classification-T-1 through T-5 Cooperation & Leadership 10 points possible Relates to SRTC's role to provide a regional forum to identify regional transportation needs, establish regional priorities, and develop strategies to acquire funding in accordance with federal and state planning requirements.
-Is the project identified in the local TIP (or Transit Development Plan) and/or Comprehensive Plan?
-Is the project identified in other agency plans and/or has it gone through a documented public outreach process?
-Stewardship 10 points possible Emphasizes transportation investments that maximize positive impacts on the human environment while minimizing negative impacts to the natural environment.
-Does the project incorporate electrification strategies?
-Does the project increase resilience by adding redundancy in areas of limited connectivity?
+Economic Vitality 30 points possible Targets transportation investments aimed at the development of a multi-modal system that enhances accessibility and connections among regional activity centers.
+Question 1a (5 points): Does the project provide access within or between two or more regional/local activity centers?
+Question 1b (5 points): If yes to 1a, does the project either: A)contain active transportation or transit-supportive elements and improve access in a transit focused, mixed focus, or local activity center; or B) contain freight-supportive elements and improve access in a freight or mixed focus activity center.
+Question 2 (10 points): What is the forecasted 2045 population density of transportation analysis zones (TAZ) within a 0.25 mile buffer of the project?
+Question 3 (10 points): Is the project located on the FGTS?
+Points scaled based of FGTS classification-T-1 through T-5 Cooperation & Leadership 30 points possible Relates to SRTC's role to provide a regional forum to identify regional transportation needs, establish regional priorities, and develop strategies to acquire funding in accordance with federal and state planning requirements.
+Question 1 (15 points): Is the project identified in the local TIP (or Transit Development Plan) and/or Comprehensive Plan?
+Question 2 (15 points): Is the project identified in other agency plans and/or has it gone through a documented public outreach process?
+Stewardship 30 points possible Emphasizes transportation investments that maximize positive impacts on the human environment while minimizing negative impacts to the natural environment.
+Question 1 (10 points): Does the project incorporate electrification or other clean fuel strategies?
+Question 2 (10 points): Does the project increase resilience by adding redundancy in areas of limited connectivity?
 Note: This question was listed under economic vitality in 2022 Unified List.
-Was the project developed with a main emphasis on reducing air quality emissions or VHT/VMT?
-Grey shading indicates project scores will be to Yellow shading indicates project scores will be 2023 Unified List of Regional Transp e scaled based on the criteria 4 - G - V - G - V - S - S - S - S - S - S - S - S - S in the 2022 Unified List project evaluation criteria
+Question 3 (10 points): Does the project reduce air quality emissions or VHT/ VMT?
+Note: This questions relates to the State Vehicle Miles of Travel Targets Proviso.